Asymptotic arbitrage in fractional mixed markets: Introduction

-In this paper, we study from the perspective of large financial markets the asymptotic arbitrage opportunities in the sequence of mixed fractional Black-Scholes models when the scaling factor in front of the Brownian motion converges to zero.
-We focus on the notion of \textit{strong asymptotic arbitrage} introduced by Kabanov and Kramkov in \cite{Kakra} as the possibility of getting arbitrarily rich with probability arbitrarily close to one by taking a vanishing risk.
-Our model fits the standard framework of large financial markets, as each mixed fractional Black-Scholes model is arbitrage free (and even complete).
-In this setting, a connection between the existence of strong asymptotic arbitrage and the entire asymptotic separation of the sequence of objective probability measures and the sequence of equivalent martingale measures was established in \cite{Kakra}.
+On one hand the fractional Black--Scholes model admits arbitrage.
+On the other hand, when the Hurst parameter $H>3/4$, adding a Brownian component (in the above explained way) makes the arbitrage disappear.
+In this paper we aim to go a step further and study the sensitivity to arbitrage of the mixed fractional Black--Scholes model when the Brownian component asymptotically vanishes.
+In \cite{CP,CP2} it was argued that a good way of seeing the sensitivity to arbitrage of a market when one of its parameters converges to zero (or infinity), is to consider the family of markets indexed by the corresponding parameter and to use methods from large financial markets.
+To be precise, we study the asymptotic arbitrage opportunities in the sequence of mixed fractional Black--Scholes models when the scaling factor in front of the Brownian motion converges to zero.
+We focus on the notion of \textit{strong asymptotic arbitrage} (SAA) introduced by Kabanov and Kramkov in \cite {Kakra} as the possibility of getting arbitrarily rich with probability arbitrarily close to one by taking a vanishing risk.
+Our model fits the standard framework of large financial markets, as each mixed fractional Black--Scholes model is arbitrage free (and even complete).
+We point out that the existence of arbitrage in the limiting market does not directly imply the existence of any kind of asymptotic arbitrage in the approximating sequence of mixed markets.
+In \cite{Kakra} the existence of strong asymptotic arbitrage was shown to be equivalent to the entire asymptotic separation of the sequence of objective probability measures and the sequence of equivalent martingale measures.